About Us

 While “The Hill” institutions have been collaborating to reduce traffic, parking issues, and emissions since 1992 through their investment and commitment to CATMA and TDM, Chittenden County has experienced steady growth.
 The increase in population brings traffic congestion, degradation of air quality, and constant need for land use planning that incorporates the ideals of “smart growth.”
 CATMA’s successful business model and leadership is now offered county-wide and our name has changed to Chittenden Area Transportation Management Association (still CATMA).

-Highlights of our work in 2023, including the work that we do to support our members like our programs and our work to support TDM regionally like the 2023 Transportation Summit.
-This report will also highlight what CATMA has to come in 2024 such as the 2024 Transportation Summit
+Highlights of our work in 2024, including the work that we do to support our members like our programs and our work to support TDM regionally like the 2024 Transportation Summit.
+This report will also highlight what CATMA has to come in 2025 such as the 2025 Transportation Summit.

 Download the report